DrSkunk/mqtt-ambilight/README.md

 To use it you need to install the dependencies in `requirements.txt` with: `pip install -r requirements.txt`.
 Then run it with `python main.py`.

-Note: This is built with tkinter so it needs a desktop environment to work.
+Note: The tester tool is built with tkinter so it needs a desktop environment to work.

 ![MQTT tester](tester_screenshot.png)